Wining, dining and feeding your crew while on Provo

-There’s a fish fry on Thursday nights at Bight Park.
+There’s a fish fry on Thursday nights at Bight Park (in normal non-covid times).
 Set up just off the water at Bight Children’s Park, this event is a great way to meet fellow tourists, listen to a revolving selection of live local music, and sample favorites from a large selection of Provo restaurants.
 Note that you’ll eat in styrofoam boxes and there are not enough tables and chairs for everyone.
 Make sure you come early to find a parking spot and bring cash as there are no ATMs on-site and credit card machines are nonexistent.
-You’ll be able to shop as well later, as several stands are setup to promote local products.
+You’ll be able to shop as well later, as several stands are set up to promote local products.

 What if you’re vegan or vegetarian?

-Retreat Kitchen is THE vegan hotspot on the island.
-The IGA Gourmet makes healthy smoothies and juices for only $6 – about half price, compared to other places on island.
-Caicos Catering—we’ll tell you more about them below in this post—also has vegetarian and vegan menus.
+Retreat Kitchen is the vegan hotspot on the island.
+The IGA Gourmet makes healthy smoothies and juices.
+Caicos Catering also has vegetarian and vegan menus.

 Here are other resources to help plan your dining.